 What is a heatmap?

-Heatmaps are a method of representing data graphically where values are depicted by color, making it easy to visualize complex data and understand it at a glance.
+Heatmaps (or heat maps) are visual representations of data where values are depicted by color, making it easy to visualize complex data and understand it at a glance.
 Heatmaps can be created by hand, though modern heatmaps are generally created using specialized heatmapping software.

 Heatmaps have been used in some form, since the late 1800s, when Toussaint Loua used a shading map to visualize social demographic changes across Paris.